 - Payment plans are available if you need to spread your payment out over 6 months

 We are accepting mid-year registrationsTuition: $631 or three payments of $217

 Acorn is our weekly after school program for teenagers; named for the youth stage of the mighty oak tree, a cornerstone of our ecosystem here in north Georgia.
 In order to have stability and abundance in the future, we must tend the youth today and help them grow.

-Our goal for the program is to have lots of fun together outside and create a community space where the teens feel comfortable and accepted as they stretch out and grow through the journey of adolescence.
-Together we play games (of the full-blown running as well as the sneaky scout varieties), use basic camping and wilderness skills, make natural art and handcrafts, and get a taste of forest living — each week is a gentle balance of learning the land through exploration, focused activity, and play!
+Our goal for the program is to have fun together outside and create a community space where the teens feel comfortable and accepted as they stretch out and grow through the journey of adolescence.
+Together we play games (of the full-blown running variety as well as games that heighten awareness), use basic camping and wilderness skills, make natural art and handcrafts, and get a taste of forest living — each week is a gentle balance of learning the land through exploration, focused activity, and play!

 In Nature Connection we have core routines that we practice in all of our programs.
 These include sharing gratitude for the things we care about, wandering the land, and skill sharing to create an environment where it’s simple to relate to nature and those around you.
 It’s important to us to meet participants where they’re at, and make Nature Connection easy and accessible.
 We achieve this by sharing our passions as mentors, being open to playfulness, and by practicing flexibility to adapt to any situation.
 We hope to role model these behaviors to the teens in our program.